-I would once again like to pay tribute to and express my thanks, on behalf of the Board, to each and every member of staff and management for their efforts during the pandemic, and helping to maintain The Capricornian as a strong member-focused Financial Institution.
-The CEO Mr. Grounds and his management team in particular have undertaken and excelled at a difficult job in trying times with good humour and diligence.
+I would once again like to pay tribute to and express my thanks, on behalf of the Board, to each and every member of staff and management for their efforts last financial year, and helping to maintain The Capricornian as a strong member-focused Financial Institution.
+The CEO Mr. Grounds and his management team in particular have undertaken and excelled at a difficult job in challenging times with good humour and diligence.